nnellans/terraform-guide/README.md

 # Variable Types

 ### List Variables
+Lists are represented by a pair of square brackets `[ ]` containing a comma-separated sequence of values.
+For Lists, all the values must be of the same Type.
 - `type = list(string)` This defines a List of all Strings
 - `type = list(number)` This defines a List of all Numbers
 - `type = list`